Everybody loves a good deal, whether buying for ourselves, friends and family, or our work – we all want the best value for money.

 PPRs can be automated on the channel of your choice and tailored to different use cases and requirements.

 For example, you could integrate directly into sales and customer service or share recommendations via billing, messaging or your preferred marketing channels.

 Why should you recommend your best price plans?

 Let’s cover the new regulations again, because no one wants to be fined for breaching compliance.

-New Ofcom regulations mean CSPs in the UK must send customers end-of-contract notifications in the run up to the end of their fixed commitment period.
+New Ofcom regulations mean CSPs in the UK must send customers end-of-contract notifications as they approach the end of their fixed commitment period.
 In addition, all customers must receive information on the best available tariffs.
-(The regulations start on the 15th February 2020 and you can get the latest information from Ofcom here.)

 The regulations cover everyone – all the way from individuals, to SMBs and enterprises.

 Calculating the best tariff for one person may seem simple enough, but predicting the same for large subscriber groups of business users quickly becomes complicated.